sherbold/replication-kit-chp-study/README.md

 - **Mutators:** default and optional PITest mutators' sets along with our 5 extended mutators are implemented.

-- **Pathfinder:** A* algorithm is modified to find a path from fixed version to buggy version.
+- **Pathfinder:** A* algorithm is modified to find a path from the fixed version to the buggy version.

 - **Data:** defects4j -- version 2.0.0 dataset is used for bug-fix pairs.